Dave Hodges (rugby union): Professional rugby career

+International rugby career

 Hodges was capped 54 times by the United States national rugby union team at lock, flanker and at number eight.
 He made his debut as a substitute against Uruguay in 1996 at Fletcher's Fields in Markham, Ontario, Canada.

-Hodges was the U.S. national team Captain 27 times during 2000 through 2003.
+Hodges was the U.S. national team captain 27 times from 2000 to 2003.
 Hodges won the USA Rugby Athlete of the Year in 2005.